-The complement component 4 (C4) test is a simple blood test that measures your level of C4.
-A low level of C4 is associated with autoimmune and collagen vascular diseases, such as lupus and rheumatoid arthritis.
+The complement component 4 (C4) test is a simple blood test that measures the amount of complement C4 circulating in your bloodstream.
+A low level of C4 is associated with autoimmune diseases, such as lupus and rheumatoid arthritis.

 - extreme fatigue

 - joint pain